 - Any allergens in the product, including the nine major allergens:

 - tree nuts (must be specific)

 A simple statement following the ingredients panel is the best way to notify consumers of allergens in the product.

 See the USDA Food and Drug Administration (FDA) website (CFR 21 Part 101 Subpart A) for comprehensive instructions on food product labeling.
-Also see the FDA easy-to-read Food Labeling Guide at http://www.fda.gov/Food/GuidanceRegulation/ GuidanceDocumentsRegulatoryInformation/LabelingNutrition/ucm2006828.htm.
+FDA also provides an easy-to-read Food Labeling Guide on their website.

 All food products must comply with FDA Nutritional Labeling (Nutrition Facts) guidelines.
 See Code of Federal Regulations (21CFR101.9).
-There are two exemptions:
+Exemptions may apply:

-- Retailers with annual gross sales of not more than $50,000 of foods or dietary supplements to consumers are exempt and do not have to file for the exemption with the FDA.
+- Retailers with annual gross sales of not more than $500,000, or with annual gross sales of foods or dietary supplements to consumers of not more than $50,000 are exempt and do not have to file for the FDA exemption.

 - If a person is not an importer, and has fewer than 10 full-time equivalent employees, that person does not have to file a notice for any food product with annual sales of fewer than 10,000 total units.